-A variable's spatiotemporal dimensions are used to locate data values in time and space.
-This is accomplished by associating these dimensions with the relevant set of latitude, longitude, vertical, and time coordinates.
+A data variable's dimensions are used to locate data values in time and space or as a function of other independent variables.
+This is accomplished by associating these dimensions with the relevant set of latitude, longitude, vertical, time and any non-spatiotemporal coordinates.
 This section presents two methods for making that association: the use of coordinate variables, and the use of auxiliary coordinate variables.

-All of a variable's dimensions that are latitude, longitude, vertical, or time dimensions (see Section 1.2, "Terminology") must have corresponding coordinate variables, i.e., one-dimensional variables with the same name as the dimension (see examples in Chapter 4, Coordinate Types).
+Any of a variable's dimensions that is an independently varying latitude, longitude, vertical, or time dimension (see Section 1.2, "Terminology") and that has a size greater than one must have a corresponding coordinate variable, i.e., a one-dimensional variable with the same name as the dimension (see examples in Chapter 4, Coordinate Types).
 This is the only method of associating dimensions with coordinates that is supported by [COARDS].

-All of a variable's spatiotemporal dimensions that are not latitude, longitude, vertical, or time dimensions are required to be associated with the relevant latitude, longitude, vertical, or time coordinates via the new coordinates attribute of the variable.
+Any longitude, latitude, vertical or time coordinate which depends on more than one spatiotemporal dimension must be identified by the coordinates attribute of the data variable.
 The value of the coordinates attribute is a blank separated list of the names of auxiliary coordinate variables.
 There is no restriction on the order in which the auxiliary coordinate variables appear in the coordinates attribute string.
 The dimensions of an auxiliary coordinate variable must be a subset of the dimensions of the variable with which the coordinate is associated, with two exceptions.
-First, string-valued coordinates (Section 6.1, "Labels") have a dimension for maximum string length.
+First, string-valued coordinates (Section 6.1, "Labels") will have a dimension for maximum string length if the coordinate variable has a type of char rather than a type of string.
 Second, in the ragged array representations of data (Chapter 9, Discrete Sampling Geometries), special methods are needed to connect the data and coordinates